 Visitors wishing to take a closer look at the building’s interior can sign up for a 45-minute walk-in guided tour or guided group tours for up to 10 people.
 Self-guided tours are also available Monday through Friday from 9 am to 4 pm Central Time.

 On-site, you can witness statues honoring Sam Davis, Sgt.
-Alvin York, Presidents Andrew Jackson, Andrew Johnson, and the tombs of President and Mrs. James K. Polk.
+Alvin York, Presidents Andrew Jackson and Andrew Johnson, and the tombs of President and Mrs. James K. Polk.

 The Tennessee State Capitol was registered on the National Register of Historic Places in 1970 and named a National Historic Landmark in 1971.